grenmester/dotfiles/README.md

 ## Installation

 These instructions are for Arch Linux distributions.
-I use `yay` to install AUR packages.
+I use `paru` to install AUR packages.
 For macOS, replacing `pacman -S` with `brew install` will generally work, assuming you have `brew` installed.